-The incision and abdominal muscles may ache, especially with deep breathing, coughing, and exertion.
+The incision and stomach muscles may ache, especially with deep breathing, coughing, and exertion.
 Take a pain reliever for soreness as advised by your healthcare provider.
-Aspirin or certain other pain medications called nonsteroidal anti-inflammatory drugs (NSAIDs) may increase the chance of bleeding.
-Be sure to take only recommended medications.
+Aspirin or certain other pain medicines called nonsteroidal anti-inflammatory drugs (NSAIDs) may increase the chance of bleeding.
+Be sure to take only recommended medicines.

-Keep up the breathing exercises used in the hospital.
+Keep up the breathing exercises used in the hospital to prevent lung infections.

 Gradually increase your physical activity as you are able.
-It may take several weeks to return to your previous levels of stamina.
+It may take several weeks or months to return to your previous levels of stamina.